amanbolat/zederr/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/amanbolat/zederr)](https://goreportcard.com/report/github.com/amanbolat/zederr)
 [![codecov](https://codecov.io/gh/amanbolat/zederr/branch/master/graph/badge.svg)](https://codecov.io/gh/amanbolat/zederr)

-## About
+# About

-`zederr` is a tool for error standardization.
-It provides a way to define errors in a single place and generate code from YAML files.
+`zederr` is a tool for error codes documentation and code generation.
+You can define all the errors in one YAML file and generate strictly typed error constructors.
+All the errors will be automatically localized depending on the user locale.
+Errors can be passed from one service to another or returned to the end user.

-## What is generated?

-**Go code:**

-- Constructor functions to create strictly typed errors with custom parameters.
-- Error method to convert its parameters to protobuf message.
-- Error method to convert its parameters to `map[string]any`.

-**Localization:**
+# Features

+- Unified way to define and document errors.
+- Localized error messages.
+- Strictly typed error constructors in Go.
+- gRPC middleware for easy error handling between services.

+# How to use

+1. Install `zederr` locally.
-- YAML file with error codes and translations.
+2. Create a YAML file with error definitions.

-## YAML file format
+3. Run `zederr` to generate code.
+4. Use generated error constructors in your code.
+5. Setup middlewares to handle errors between services.

 ```yaml
 common.file_too_large: